Skip to content

 Host Facts

 Facts allow you to use information about the target host to control and configure operations.
 A good example is switching between apt & yum depending on the Linux distribution.
-Facts are imported from pyinfra.facts.* and can be retrieved using the host.get_fact function:
+You can get a fact like this:

 from pyinfra import host